EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
-- The service levels and the computational resources
+- The service levels and needed computational resource estimates are now based on use of the nationally-implemented open radar data supply.
+The national estimates are scaled up accoring to BKT (Gross domestic product) to European level.
+There is expectation for large interest on radar data, and therefore, the risk is that the resources are not adequate for teh high demand.

 *Mitigation:*
-- Active negotiations between the EUMETNET members and EUMETNET Secretariat to have descision on the used solution for providing the service.
+-